 State Explanation

 NOT FOUND This announcement is not covered by any of your ROAs

 INVALID ASN

 The prefix for this announcement is covered by one or more of your ROAs.

-However, none of those ROAs allow announcements of this prefix by this ASN.
+However, none of those ROAs allow announcements of

+this prefix by this ASN.

-IN VALID LENGTH
+INVALID LENGTH

 The ASN for this announcement is covered by one or

-More of your ROAs.
+more of your ROAs.

-However, the prenx is more specific than anowed.
+However, the prefix is more specific than allowed.

 SEEN

 This is a ROA you created which allows at least one

 known BGP announcement.

 Note it may also disallow one or more other

 announcements.
 You can show details

 if you click on the '>' icon.

 TOO PERMISSIVE

 This ROA uses the max length field to allow multiple

 announcements, but

 Krill does not see all most specific announcements in

 its BGP information.

 REDUNDANT

+This is a ROA you created which is included in full by

 at least one other ROA

-vou created Le you have a ROA for the same ASN
+you created.
+I.e. you have a ROA for the same ASN,

 covering this prefix and

 including the maximum length.

 NOT SEEN

 This is a ROA you created but it does not cover any

 known announcements.
 This

-may be a ROA you created for a backup or planned
+may be a ROA you created for a backup or planned announcement.

-announcement.
 On the other

-better to remove it.
+hand, this could also be a stale ROA in which case it is better to remove it.

 DISALLOWING

 This is a ROA for which no allowed announcements are

 seen, yet it disallows one

 or more announcements.
 If this is done on purpose it

 may be better to create

 a ROA for ASN 0 instead.

 AS0

-36 Chanter 6 Manage POAs

-This is a ROA you created to apprentix with ASACONCAS
+36 This is a ROA you created chapter 6. w Manage ROA

+Since ASN 0 cannot occur

-in BGP such ROAs are affectively used to disallow
+in BGP such ROAs are effectively used to disallow

 announcements of prefixes